JetBrains/Qodana/topics/about-qodana.md

 [Qodana Playground](https://qodana.teamcity.com/overview?mode=builds) is a sandbox environment which runs in the JetBrains cloud CI, TeamCity.
 You can use it to see Qodana in action and try various options yourself.

-To view an example GitHub pull request verfied by the [](qodana-github-application.md), see [this GitHub repository](https://github.com/JetBrains/qodana-examples/pull/2/checks).
+To view an example GitHub pull request verified by the [](qodana-github-application.md), see [this GitHub repository](https://github.com/JetBrains/qodana-examples/pull/2/checks).

 ## Contact us